paolinadoleva/Breakout/README.md

 I will take the final score from above and take off points for going under 4 minutes or over 6 minutes.
 For example, a presentation that goes for 6:30 minutes or 3:30 minutes would lose 5 points, while a project that goes for 4:00 minutes exactly or 5:59 minutes would not lose any points.

-__Presentation Quality:__
-Keep in mind that YOU should be doing the talking, not your slides.
-In other words, __PowerPoint != Presentation__.
-Presentations should convey visual ideas that are difficult to describe.
-They should also contain only the basic bullet points to keep you on track during your presentation.
-They should not contain all of your speech!
-These layouts are affectionately called __word walls__, and they make for bad presentations.
+__Presenters:__
+Each partner should present for an equal amount of time.
+If one partner presents for a majority of the time, I will take off points from the entire group!

 # Final Submission
 As mentioned earlier, there will be a final submission for this project.
 This final submission will be worth __300 points__.
 This final submission needs to be submitted on an __individual__ basis (each partner submits).
-Please do not forget to submit something, it will really hurt you!
+Please do not forget to submit something!

 The final submission deadline is `Friday, 4/26/2019 at 11:59 pm`.
 That is the Friday at the end of exam week.